elasticio/api-docs/source/includes/_auth-secrets.md

 }
 ```

-This resource allows you to retrieve all the Auth-secrets belonging to the given Workspace.
+This resource allows you to retrieve all the Auth Secrets belonging to the given Workspace.

 ### HTTP Request